 It also avoids any awkward interactions.
 If you incorrectly block a legitimate customer because you believe it may be a fraudulent purchase, you’ve created a negative experience.
 Signifyd’s fraud protection platform minimises this risk and offers 100% protection against fraud and abuse.
-So even as fraud changes as SCA becomes more common, fraud and chargebacks can be reduced.
+So even as fraud changes as SCA becomes more common, chargeback fraud can be reduced.
 This not only creates a good customer experience but can give you a significant boost to your revenue.

 Using a fraud protection platform can be an integral part of your PSD2 SCA solutions.
 By seeking exemptions and eliminating risk, fraud and abuse, you can create positive customer experiences through seamless checkouts and take your ecommerce store to the next level.